haganbt/DataSift-HTTP-POST-Receiver/readme.md

 # DataSift HTTP POST Receiver

-A leightweight, fast and simple REST service to recived DataSift Push data, and write to a file.
+A lightweight, fast and simple REST service to receive DataSift Push data, and write to a file.
 Written using PHP Slim framework - http://www.slimframework.com/

+## Features

+  * Receive HTTP POST JSON data from DataSift, and write each interaction object to a new line within a file.
+  * Logging capability

 ## Install